 Mentor coaching is a valuable part of the coach training process and is required for certification.
 To become a certified coach with the ICF, you will need to complete a total of 10 mentor coaching hours.
 Coach Training EDU offers you the opportunity to complete these mentor coaching hours in two ways.

 All of Coach Training EDU’s 1.0 and 2.0 Training Programs include 3 hours of one-on-one mentor coaching.
 These are also known as your coach-client overviews.
-You will schedule these throughout your training, with your lead trainer.
-Your coach trainer will review your call according to the core competencies set out by the ICF, and you will receive feedback to incorporate into your next coaching sessions.
+You will schedule these throughout your training with your lead trainer.
+Your trainer will review your call according to the core competencies set out by the ICF, and you will receive feedback to incorporate into your next coaching sessions.
 These one-to-one mentor coaching sessions set the stage for group mentor coaching.

 For tuition information on Group Mentor Coaching, please visit the pricing page.

 The process of mentor coaching can seem daunting.
 It requires that you record yourself working with a client, listen to that recording with someone else–or multiple other people–then receive feedback.
 However, the feedback you receive throughout your mentor coaching experience will mostly be forward-focused and concentrated on what you can do better moving forward.

 Here you will find more information about how to prepare for mentor coaching and what to expect.

 Transform your journey with

 Coach Training EDU